-The FIFA World Cup Qatar 2022 is going to be the first time the world’s biggest football tournament will be hosted in the Middle East, and the first where the stadiums are so closely linked that fans can easily attend two matches in a single day.
+The FIFA World Cup Qatar 2022 is going to be the first time the world’s biggest football tournament will be hosted in the Middle East and one of the most compact tournaments ever, meaning fans can watch up to two live matches per day.

 All of the FIFA World Cup stadiums in Qatar are less than an hour’s travel time from one another.
 Fans could start their day in the south, cheering on their favorite team in Al Janoub Stadium in Al Wakrah City in the afternoon, and head north to soak up the atmosphere at Al Bayt Stadium in Al Khor City later that day for the evening fixture.